KelseyHigham/sp-font-maker/README.md

   - mapping of ASCII special characters used in custom ligatures, to legal glyph names for those characters
   - open question: how should i associate the custom words string with the default page? is it just a first-page-only feature?
 - `sheettopng.py`
-  - omit certain glyphs (cartouche, ijklmpstuw vertically, te/to, pixel fonts) from having their scan areas centered
+  - omit certain glyphs (cartouche, ijklmpstuw vertically, te/to, pixel fonts) from having their *scan areas* centered
-    - note that the glyphs are actually centered later
+    - note that the *vector glyphs themselves* are actually centered later
   - shift cartouche scan area
   - generate PNG for the inner part of the cartouche
   - generate PNG for rotated ni, and rotated critters